KidsWorld Sports

-KidsWorld Sports is a 26-episode television series for young teens.
-Each episode features two children from around the globe, who strive for greatness in their chosen sport.
+KidsWorld Sports is a children's television series co-produced by Breakthrough Films and Television and Tele Images Kids in association with BBC Kids, TPS Jeunesse, and Discovery Kids UK.
+Aimed towards a young teenage audience, each episode features two children from around the globe, who strive for greatness in their chosen sport.
 The show profiles kids who have the potential to become tomorrow's sport heroes.
-The show was produced by Breakthrough Films and Television in Toronto, Canada.
-It aired on August 8, 2004.

-The show was first produced with Discovery Kids UK and BBC Kids, and has since aired around the world on various channels.